fourrth/glmath/README.md

 [dependencies]
 glmath = {version = "1.0", path = "path/to/cloned/crate", features = ["feature1, feature2"]}
 ```

+### quaternions

+On by default: adds quaternions type and functions

 ### random_vectors

 Adds some functions for which integrate well when you need randomly generated vectors and matrices